-Scholarship Agreements are signed between UNE and the Australian Government and a range of overseas funding bodies.
-These enable overseas students with scholarships to study at UNE.
+UNE signs Scholarship Agreements with the Australian Government and a range of overseas funding bodies.
+These agreements give overseas students the chance to study at UNE on scholarship.

 Exchange and Study Abroad Agreements

-Study Abroad Agreements provide the same study opportunities as Exchange, however tuition fees apply.
-Study Abroad Agreements are generally signed instead of Exchange Agreements when there will not be a balance between incoming and outgoing students.
+Study Abroad Agreements provide the same study opportunities as an exchange.
+However, tuition fees apply.
+Study Abroad Agreements are often signed instead of Exchange Agreements when there won't be a balance between incoming and outgoing students.

 Got a question about your institution’s agreement?
 AskUNE - we are here with the answers 24 hours a day, 7 days a week.